 No. Its territory of service includes a wide swath of the upper county, roughly the area from Frederick County line (northwest) to Potomac River (west/southwest) to Clarksburg and Germantown (east), including of course the towns of Poolesville, Boyds, Barnesville, Dickerson and Beallsville.

 What determines eligibility for aid?
-All services are based on validated financial need without consideration to client’s race, color, religion, gender, sexual preference, physical or mental condition or political preferences.
+All services are based on validated financial need without consideration to client’s race, color, religion, gender, sexual orientation, physical or mental condition or political preferences.